 The answer depends largely on what type of PC you will be putting together and how much use you intend to make of PCIe and RAM slots.

 If you’re building a gaming PC, we advise going with a Micro ATX motherboard for most configurations and only consider ATX for truly high-end PCs.

 A Micro ATX motherboard will offer the best value – it has more than enough RAM slots and can even support dual-GPU setups while leaving some slots free for any additional PCIe expansion cards.
 The only reason to go with an ATX motherboard is if you’re planning on using more PCIe slots than a Micro ATX board has available, be it for quad-GPU setups or because of several expansions cards.

 Now, a Mini ITX-based gaming PC is not advisable unless your goal is building a compact and portable gaming PC.
 Obviously, they will be able to fit in the smallest of cases, but you would have to keep the graphics card’s size in mind as well.
-Furthermore, a cramped case would need to have good airflow and advanced cooling to prevent excessive heat buildup, especially for more powerful configurations.
+Furthermore, an overcrowded case would need to have good airflow and advanced cooling to prevent excessive heat buildup, especially for more powerful configurations.

 If you are a professional with high-performance requirements and are wondering about which motherboard would be best suited for your needs, many of the things said for gaming PCs apply here as well.
 An ATX motherboard is worth investing in only if you plan on making full use of the extra PCIe slots and Micro ATX remains the best option.

 However, Mini ITX is less encouraging, solely because of the limited RAM capacity.
 On top of that, there are heat management factors to consider if you intend on putting it in a small case.
 And seeing as workstations place a lot of emphasis on CPU power, you would absolutely have to get a good cooling solution, especially if you have overclocking ambitions.